Five reasons hybrid heat pump systems are the future for boiler installers

 1 August 2023 BY: DANIEL WILDEN

-The hybrid heat pump approach is ideal for gas boiler installers to lead the way in moving households to low-carbon heating – and tap into a growing market.
+The hybrid heat pump approach is ideal for gas boiler installers looking to the future and to lead the way in moving households to low-carbon heating – and tap into a growing market.

 While the government can legislate that new homes must be ready for low-carbon heating by 2025, our existing domestic building stock is another issue, and it’s one of the biggest hurdles on the road to a Net Zero UK in 2050.